waffle-mix/doodad/README.md

 # other notes:
 I must admit, this engine is absolutely awful.
-It is still horrendously slow and its evaluation is just complete shit.
+Despite all of the improvements, it is still horrendously slow and its evaluation is just complete shit.
 Its search is almost certainly bugged, and I bet there are countless other bugs I haven't discovered yet.
 It doesn't even use bitboards (sacrilegious, I know).
 I just wish I had that voodoo dark magic that real engine devs have.